rrainey/dropkick/analysis/ANALYSIS.md

 The gravity model used during analysis is to be determined.

-Adams-Bashforth third-order integration is used to integrate NED velocity and position.
+Adams-Bashforth third-order integration will ultimately be used to integrate NED velocity and position.

 $$x_{n+1} = x_{n} + \frac{T}{12} ( 5 \dot{x}_{n+1} + 8 \dot{x}_n - \dot{x}_{n-1}) ) $$

 Where $T$ is the time step.

 Euler integration is used for the first two time steps to prime the ABM integrator.

+In the current version of the code, Euler integration is used throughout.